 - Pedag Metatarsal Pads or Strutz Foot Pads

-Let's take a closer look at these five essential products for cyclists hoping to build and preserve strong, sturdy, injury-free feet.
+Let's take a closer look at these five essential products for cyclists looking to build or preserve strong, sturdy, and resilient feet.

 1. Catalyst Pedals

 It's also the most comfortable pedal on the market, as it spreads the contact force across your entire foot, instead of routing all the pressure of the downstroke through one small focal point on the ball of your foot, which is the case with conventional pedals.
-This unique platform pedal can also be used in combination with comfortable and foot-healthy athletic shoes to address or prevent foot pain (more about this in section 3 below).
+You can also use this unique platform pedal in combination with comfortable and foot-healthy men's or women's athletic shoes to address or prevent foot pain (more about this in section 3 below).

 For those experiencing foot pain when road cycling, mountain biking, or bicycle commuting, the Catalyst Pedal is a true revelation.
-Check out our in-depth review of Catalyst Pedals or listen to our interview with Catalyst Pedals creator James Wilson to learn more about this great option for pedalers of all ages and abilities.
+Check out our in-depth review of Catalyst Pedals or listen to our interview with James Wilson, the inventor of Catalyst Pedals, to learn more about this great option for pedalers of all ages and abilities.

 SHOP CATALYST PEDALS